 Sociodemographics.
 All participants completed assessments of demographic characteristics, including age, sex, ethnicity/race, and years of education (dichotomized as less than a high school and equal to or greater than high school).
 Additionally, participants answered questions about the length of current homelessness period (in months), age when they first experienced homelessness, and lifetime periods of homelessness.

 Distress Tolerance.
 Distress tolerance was measured using the Distress Tolerance Scale (DTS), a 16-item self-report measure [9].
 Each question is rated on a 5-point scale ranging from 1=Strongly disagree to 5=Strongly agree.
 Sample questions include: Feeling distressed or upset is unbearable to me,” “My feelings of distress are so intense that they completely take over,” and “When I feel distressed or upset, I cannot help but concentrate on how bad the distress actually is.”
-Higher DTS scores indicate higher levels of DT.
+Higher DTS scores indicate lower levels of DT.

 Depressive Symptoms.
 Current depression symptoms were assessed using the Patient Health Questionnaire-8 (PHQ-8) [27].
 Each question is rated on a 4-point scale, ranging from 0=Not at all to 3=Nearly every day.
 Sample items included, "Over the last two weeks, how often have you been bothered by little interest or pleasure in doing things?" and "Over the last two weeks, how often have you been bothered by feeling tired or having little energy?".
-Those who scored 10 points or higher (score range=0-24) were categorized as having symptoms indicative of clinically significant depression symptoms.
+Those who scored 10 or higher (score range=0-24) were categorized as having symptoms indicative of clinically significant depression.

 Aggression.
-Levels of physical and verbal aggression, hostility, and anger were assessed using the 12-item Aggression Questionnaire [28].
+Levels of physical and verbal aggression were assessed using the 12-item Aggression Questionnaire [28].
 Each question is rated on a 5-point scale, ranging from 1=Extremely uncharacteristic of me to 5= Extremely characteristic of me.
 Sample items included “Given enough provocation, I may hit another person,” “My friends say that I am somewhat argumentative,” and “Sometimes I fly off the handle for no good reason.”
-Scores range from 12 to 60, with higher scores indicating a higher likelihood of aggression.
+Scores range from 12 to 60, with higher scores indicating greater aggression.

 Hostility.
 Hostility was assessed via the CJ Client Evaluation of Self and Treatment (TCU CJ CEST).
 Hostility is a subscale of the social functioning scales and includes eight items.
 Each question is rated on a 5-point scale, ranging from 1=Disagree strongly to 5=Agree strongly Sample items include "you have carried weapons, like knives or guns,” “you feel a lot of anger inside you,” and “you like others to feel afraid of you.”
 Scores range from 10 to 50, with higher scores indicating higher hostility levels [29].

 Anxiety.
 Current anxiety symptoms were assessed using the GAD-7, a self-administered, diagnostic instrument [30].
 Sample items included “Over the last 2 weeks, how often have you been bothered by feeling nervous, anxious, or on edge?” and “Over the last 2 weeks, how often have you been bothered by having trouble relaxing?”.
 Each question is rated on a 3-point scale, ranging from 1=Not at all to 3=Nearly every day.
-Those who score who scored 15 points or higher (scores range=0-21) were categorized as having symptoms indicative of severe anxiety.
+Those that scored 15 points or higher (score range=0-21) were categorized as having symptoms indicative of severe anxiety.